aws-samples/serverless-patterns/apigw-rest-api-kinesis-cdk/README.md

 # Amazon API Gateway to Amazon Kinesis

-This pattern creates an Amazon API Gateway REST API that integrates with an Amazon Kinesis data stream.
+This pattern creates an Amazon API Gateway REST API that integrates with an Amazon Kinesis data stream using AWS Cloud Development Kit (AWS CDK) in Typescript.

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>